Key Takeaways

 The hukou system and social inequality

 Unfortunately, when agricultural hukou holders and their children move to cities, they generally do not have access to schooling, health insurance, and other social services.
-Although they may never have done a day of farmwork in their lives, they are officially considered to be farmers and face many official barriers that keep them from integrating into urban society.
+Although they may never have done a day of farmwork in their lives, they are officially considered to be farmers and face many barriers that keep them from integrating into urban society.

-The hukou system’s continued existence combined with the mass migration of agricultural hukou holders to Chinese cities in search of economic opportunities has created a great deal of social inequality.
+The hukou system’s continued existence, combined with mass migration to the cities in search of economic opportunities, has created a great deal of social inequality.
 It has also contributed to social problems such as the left-behind children phenomenon.

 the front cover of a Chinese household registration book (hukouben)